Haakjvork/musicbee-sync-lastfm-playcount/README.md

 AlbumArtist = "Aiko El Grupo"

 It will query track.getInfo several times.
-Becuase the accent (ú) is different from the original spanish accent (ú) and because the artist is splitted with a ;, it will do the following 6 queries instead of just 1:
+If "query multiple artist" is checked, it will split the Artist by ';'.
+Also, becuase the accent (ú) is different from the original spanish accent (ú) it will query the Song name twice: unchanged and normalized (Changing the accent).
+So, initially, we would have 6 queries for this track instead of just 1:

 1. Song: "Soy una fracasada estúpida (Feat.
 Mujeres)" Artist: "Aiko El Grupo;Mujeres"
 2. Song: "Soy una fracasada estúpida (Feat.
 Mujeres)" Artist: "Aiko El Grupo"